-Table 2 shows the multivariate model of the relationship of health status to randomisation group (intention-to-treat analysis), table 3 shows baseline demography and table 4 shows the outcomes model for groups defined by whether or not energy action was achieved (pragmatic analysis).
+Table 2 shows the multivariate model of the relationship of health status to randomisation group (intention to treat analysis), Table 3 shows baseline demography and Table 4 the outcomes model for groups defined by whether or not energy action was achieved (pragmatic analysis).

-The only outcome variable significantly associated with the randomisation to action arm was hours of bedroom warmth, which in follow-up was higher in homes assigned to the energy action arm.
+The only outcome variable significantly associated with the randomisation to action arm was hours of bedroom warmth, which in follow up was higher in homes assigned to the energy action arm.
 Symptom scores were lower (better) in those in the action arm, but the difference was not significant.

-In a post hoc pragmatic analysis comparing the 45 patients who had action with the 101 patients who had not (at year 2), independent of randomisation, a number of significant differences were observed (table 4).
-Demographically, those who had an intervention differed significantly at baseline from those who did not being older (71.2 versus 68.8 yrs), with lower energy efficiency and higher estimated fuel costs.
+In a post hoc pragmatic analysis comparing the 45 patients who had action with the 101 who had not (at year two), independent of randomisation, a number of significant differences were observed (Table 4).
+Demographically, those who had an intervention differed significantly at baseline from those who did not being older (71.2 y vs 68.8 y), with lower energy efficiency and higher estimated fuel costs.
 However, they were no different from those in whom intervention was not achieved in terms of deprivation or quality of life scores.
-Those who undertook intervention had a lower number of COPD admissions in the previous year than those who did not (0.9 versus 1.23), but this did not quite achieve statistical significance (p=0.06).
-Homes where energy efficiency action had been taken had increased by 1.1 points on the 10 point NHER scale and estimated annual fuel cost had decreased by ~10%.
+Those who undertook intervention had a lower number of COPD admissions in the previous year than those who did not (0.9 vs 1.23) but this did not quite achieve statistical significance (p=0.06).
+Homes where energy efficiency action had been taken had increased by 1.1 points on the 10 point NHER scale and estimated annual fuel cost had decreased by approximately 10%.
 The SGRQ symptom scores (adjusted for baseline score) had improved by 9.0 points in the intervention group.
-A change in score of 4 points was considered clinically significant [18].
+A change in score of 4 points is considered clinically significant18.
 There was no change in hours of indoor warmth in living room or bedroom, or indoor humidity levels, or in scores for illness impact, activity limitation or hospital re-admissions.